jspecify/jspecify/docs/spec.rst

    path <#nullness-subtype-establishing-path>`__ to any type whose base type is the same as the base type of ``F``.

-Nullness subtyping (and thus subtyping itself) is *not* transitive.
+Nullness subtyping (and thus subtyping itself) is *not* defined to be reflexive or transitive.

 (Contrast this with our `nullness-delegating subtyping <#nullness-delegating-subtyping>`__ rules and